-Sibshops is held six Saturdays a year for siblings in first to eighth grades.
+Sibshops is held six Saturdays a year for siblings in first to twelfth grades.
 It is a fun and rewarding program for brothers and sisters of children with special health or developmental needs to gain peer support and education through facilitator led discussions, activities and games.

 Parents and caregivers are invited to participate in adult support groups that are facilitated by the Sibshops social work team.
 These groups run simultaneously with the children’s groups and focus on helping parents to cope with the challenges of meeting the needs of all of their children.